Appellate, Government, and Public Law Attorney

-Prior to becoming an attorney, Aaron was a founding member and bassist for Three-Fifths Compromise, an acclaimed modern jazz ensemble in Portland.
-In addition to writing and performing music, he shared responsibility for booking performances, media relations, and promotional efforts throughout the Northwest.
+Prior to becoming an attorney, Aaron was a founding member and bassist for Three-Fifths Compromise, a modern jazz ensemble in Portland.

-Aaron is a member of the Oregon State Bar and is a member of the Executive Committee for the Appellate Section of the Oregon State Bar.
+- Member of the Executive Committee for the Appellate Section of the Oregon State Bar

 - “State v.
 Hemenway: What Should the Court Do With a Decision it Shouldn’t Have Been Able to Make?”
 Oregon State Bar Constitutional Law Newsletter, 2013.